 Alameda, California 94501

-On November 18, 2019, the Board of Trustees of the University of La Verne directed the University of La Verne’s College of Law to resign and discontinue its American Bar Association (ABA)-accredited program of legal education and instructed the College of Law to transition its program of legal education to a high-quality program of legal education approved and accredited by the State Bar of California.
+On November 18, 2019, the Board of Trustees of the University of La Verne directed the University of La Verne’s College of Law and Public Service to resign and discontinue its American Bar Association (ABA)-accredited program of legal education and instructed the College of Law and Public Service to transition its program of legal education to a high-quality program of legal education approved and accredited by the State Bar of California.
 (See here for additional information about the ABA Teach-Out.)

 All students admitted in the fall of 2020 and after will be enrolled in a program of legal education approved and accredited by the Committee of Bar Examiners for the State Bar of California.
 Study at, or graduation from this law school may not qualify a student to take the bar examination or be admitted to practice law in jurisdictions other than California.
 A student who intends to seek admission to practice outside California should contact the admitting authority in that jurisdiction for information regarding its education and admission requirements.
 [See Title 4.
 Admissions and Educational Standards, Division 2.
 Accredited Law School Rule 2.3(D) Required Disclosures].